bhklab/eacon_cnv_pipeline/README.md

 └── scripts
 ```

-Please at minimum create the `rawdata` and `metadata` directories, as they are assumed to hold the raw Cytoscan HD plate data (.CEL) and the pairs file, respectively.
+Please at minimum create the `rawdata` and `metadata` directories, as they are assumed to hold the raw microarray plate data (.CEL) and the pairs file, respectively.
 For more information on the correct formatting for your pairs file, please see https://github.com/gustaveroussy/EaCoN.
 The remaining missing directories will be created automatically as the pipeline runs.

 ### config.yaml